McNeese Logo

 There are two main types of federal student loans:

-• Direct Subsidized Loans (also known as Direct Stafford Loans or Stafford Loans) – Students with a demonstrated financial need may qualify for subsidized student loans.
+• Direct Subsidized Loans (also known as Direct Stafford Loans or Stafford Loans) – Students with a demonstrated financial need (determined by FAFSA) may qualify for subsidized student loans.
 In this type of loan, students do not have to pay interest on loans while enrolled or during a six month grace period after graduation.

 • Direct Unsubsidized Loans – Regardless of financial need, all students qualify for unsubsidized loans.
 With this type of loan, students are responsible for making interest payments on loans while enrolled.